 \textbf{Aligned representational geometry.} Training with $\mathcal{L}_{\text{combined}}$ induces a significant and consistent statistical dependence between the generative and the final-layer linear probe predictions.
 Furthermore, their respective accuracies also converge.
 This convergence indicates a shift in the model's computational strategy.
 Its non-linear pathways are re-directed: instead of executing a non-linear decision logic on top of the representations, they are repurposed to actively refine the representations into a more linearly separable format based on surrounding context.
 We observe evidence for this in the model's internal attention mechanisms, where the most significant differences are concentrated in the later layers.
 This finding is consistent with research suggesting that reasoning mainly happens in middle-to-late layers, whereas perception is encoded in early layers~\citep{chen2025bring}.
 A visual analysis of these attention changes is available in Appendix~\ref{sec:peft_mechanism}.

 \textbf{Conceptual Generalization.} The performance gains from fine-tuning stem from genuine conceptual understanding rather than memorization.
 This is demonstrated on the Bongard-HOI dataset, where our models show robust generalization by maintaining high accuracy on test splits with entirely unseen objects and actions (Appendix~\ref{sec:hoi_split_results}).
-In fact, top models often achieve their peak performance on these most challenging splits.
 This finding is reinforced by strong results on the OpenWorld test set, which consists entirely of new concepts by design.
 Whether further HOI progress needs better visual features or smarter reasoning pathways remains unclear.

-\textbf{Structural generalization.} Beyond conceptual understanding, we evaluated for structural generalization by testing model robustness to changes in prompt format (Appendix~\ref{sec:peft_comparison}).
-We found a critical trade-off: while the standard $\mathcal{L}_{\text{NT}}$ objective yields structurally robust models, the $\mathcal{L}_{\text{combined}}$ objective, which improves representation quality, can be brittle.
-This fragility is evident on the HOI dataset, where models trained with the combined objective fail on out-of-distribution (OOD) prompts despite producing highly separable final-layer representations.
-This indicates the generative pathway has overfit to the prompt's syntax, failing to interpret its own well-structured embeddings in a new format.
-The superior OOD performance of postfix tuning over methods that include a prefix further confirms this sensitivity to prompt structure.

-\textbf{Generalization under domain shift.} A rigorous cross-domain evaluation revealed that successful generalization depends on aligning the fine-tuning objective with the model's intrinsic reasoning strategy (\refAppendix{sec:domain_generalization}).
-For models like Pixtral and Phi, which naturally excel at representation refinement, the $\mathcal{L}_{\text{combined}}$ objective, which explicitly enhances representations, proved most resilient.
-Remarkably, when trained on OpenWorld, Pixtral's generative performance on HOI (71.0\%) also surpassed its LSC (63.1\%), showing that its learned skill had successfully transferred.
-Conversely, for Gemma3, which relies on a post-representation pathway, the standard $\mathcal{L}_{\text{NT}}$ objective provided more robust (though still limited) generalization.
-This highlights that true generalization is not achieved by a single best method, but by matching the intervention to the model's architectural strengths.